nohat/dimming/docs/architecture/architecture.md

      - **Disconnected Physical Controls:** Physical remotes, such as the [IKEA TRÅDFRI Remote control](https://www.ikea.com/us/en/p/tradfri-remote-control-00443130/ "null"), natively send Zigbee "Move" and "Stop" commands.
 When these are not directly translated into corresponding Home Assistant service calls, the intuitive "hold-to-dim, release-to-stop" experience becomes difficult or impossible to replicate reliably.

    - **Lack of Standardized Real-time State Feedback:** Home Assistant currently lacks a unified mechanism for `light` entities to report their active dynamic state (e.g., "currently dimming up," "transitioning").
-This hinders the development of responsive UI elements and intelligent automations that need to react to a light's real-time activity.
+This hinders the development of responsive UI elements and intelligent automations that need to react to a light's real- time activity.

 ### The Vision: Seamless, Intuitive, and Performant Lighting

-This proposal aligns with Home Assistant’s mission to provide a device-agnostic, local-first platform by standardizing dynamic lighting control across diverse protocols (Zigbee, Z-Wave, Matter, etc.).
+This proposal aligns with Home Assistant’s mission to provide a device-agnostic, local-first platform by standardizing dynamic lighting control across diverse protocols (Zigbee, Z-Wave, Matter, etc.)
+.
 By leveraging native device capabilities and providing optimized simulation for unsupported devices, we empower users with intuitive control while maintaining compatibility and performance.

-Our North Star is to make dynamic light control in Home Assistant feel as intuitive and responsive as a traditional high-quality dimmer switch, regardless of the underlying hardware.
+Our North Star is to make dynamic light control in Home Assistant feel as intuitive and responsive as a traditional high-quality dimmer switch, regardless of the underlying hardware
+.
 This means:

 - **"Hold-to-dim, release-to-stop" as a First-Class Experience:** Direct, immediate, and smooth continuous dimming and color adjustment.

 - **Consistent Behavior:** Lights should respond predictably and smoothly across all integrations.

 - **Perceptually Uniform Changes:** Light changes should appear fluid and natural to the human eye, with appropriate dimming curves applied.

 - **Optimal Performance:** Minimal latency and network load, leveraging native device capabilities wherever possible.